yves-weissenberger/Multiphoton-Toolbox/README.md

 Thereafter simply download the repository and install it by running

-    python setup.py install
+    pip install .

-in the relevant directory
+in the first twoptb directory (i.e. the one containing setup.py).

 # Quickstart